Data Sources in Plecto

-- Click "Save" to finish.
+- Click Save to finish.

 An example of the default and custom fields in a data source.
 The custom field names are displayed in bold.

-- Click Filters in the top-right.
+- Click Filters in the top-right corner.
 A sidebar will appear on the right where you'll be able to see all the fields from your data source.

-To apply a filter, click on a filter icon and type in the parameters you would like to see.
-For example, "Status = answered" for a data source that keeps data for your calls.
+Status = answeredfor a data source that keeps data for your calls.
 You can also choose to hide or view entire columns by clicking on the eye icon on the right.

 What to do if your data source has stopped importing data or there is an error?

-- If there is an error, then follow this troubleshooting guide on how to refresh your credentials, and please do not hesitate to contact our support team should you need any help.
+- If there is an error, follow this troubleshooting guide on how to refresh your credentials, and please do not hesitate to contact our support team should you need any help.